-- Benches in the park would provide a comfortable place for users to sit and rest. - The addition of picnic tables and BBQ pits would create a picnic area for community members. - An extended pathway will enhance accessibility and connectivity in the park. - Benches around the park promote interactions with pedestrians along the sidewalks.
-However, bench placement will consider sightlines to ensure privacy is maintained for residents around the park. - It is important to connect a picnic table and BBQ pit to a pathway to provide access for people of all ages and abilities.
+What we heard \ What we considered Amenities such as picnic tables, BBQ pits, garbage receptacles, benches and • Benches in the park would provide a comfortable place for users to sit and rest. pedestrian-oriented lighting would encourage people to use the park. • The addition of picnic tables and BBQ pits would create a picnic area for Maintenance of playground equipment is important for community members. community members. • An enhanced pathway would improve connectivity for people who walk and bike • An extended pathway will enhance accessibility and connectivity in the park. in the park. • Benches around the park promote interactions with pedestrians along the sidewalks.
+However, bench placement will consider sightlines to ensure privacy is maintained for residents around the park. • It is important to connect a picnic table and BBQ pit to a pathway to provide access for people of all ages and abilities.